 In D&D 5e, elves can live up to 700 years old.
 After some hesitations (my first idea was to shorten their lifespan drastically), I’ve decided to go along with this.
 In my mind, that is not just another feature.
-This is it.
+This is the main thing.
 The Elves are the only long-living race in my setting.
 It’s that fact, not their pointed ears or magic inborn abilities, that is the core of what they are.
-Oh, and… they sleep.
-No trance.
-Indeed, they sleep.

 What does it imply?